 Most companies market their firm or medium-firm mattresses for stomach sleepers because those models have thinner, fewer comfort layers, making the mattress more supportive than cushioned.
 The idea that stomach sleepers should sleep on a firm mattress is not just a recommendation— it is an absolute requirement for certain age groups, like infants.

-A study in 2015 conducted a review of patients who experienced “sudden death in epilepsy.”
+conducted a review of patients who experienced “sudden death in epilepsy.”
 They found that 73% of these patients 40 years or younger slept on their stomachs, while only 26.7% slept on their sides or back.
 They concluded that sleeping on the stomach is a risk factor for sudden death in epilepsy and that these deaths were similar to infant deaths caused by SIDS.

-The American Academy of Pediatrics strongly recommends infants ages 0-12 months sleep on a firm, flat surface with no cushions, blankets, or other materials that could cause them to suffocate.
+strongly recommends infants ages 0-12 months sleep on a firm, flat surface with no cushions, blankets, or other materials that could cause them to suffocate.
 Even when we are older and at less risk for suffocation, stomach sleeping still presents a risk of back pain, shoulder pain, and even jaw pain.
 A firm mattress and a thin pillow help stomach sleepers avoid any of these problems.